Buffer ETFs

 2. An attractive opportunity for targeted downside protection:

-Advisors have more options today beyond structured notes or index-linked annuities to deliver targeted downside protection.
+Advisors have more options today beyond structured notes or index-linked annuities to seek targeted downside protection.
 The rapid pace of innovation in the ETF industry has provided advisors an opportunity to utilize innovative strategies to seek such outcomes and move towards a recurring fee-based model for their appropriate clients.

-WHAT ARE BUFFER ETFS?
+WHAT ARE BUFFER ETFs?

 HOW DO BUFFER ETFS FIT IN A PORTFOLIO?